daerduoCarey/where2act/code/README.md

 We also collect offline additional 100 epochs of data that will be used as the online random exploration data for each experiment.
 This data can be generated offline and loaded online during the training to save the training time.
-So, during training, we only need to spend time on collecting the online adaptative-sampled data.
+So, during training, we only need to spend time on collecting the online adaptatively sampled data.

 ## 3D Experiment
 To train the network, first train the Action Scoring Module (critic) only until convergence,